Microplastics and Human Health: The Invisible Threat Inside Us All - Plastic Collective

 Carriers of toxic chemicals:

 One of the biggest concerns is that microplastics act as carriers for harmful chemicals.
-Plastics often contain additives like bisphenol A (BPA) and phthalates, which are known to interfere with hormonal systems and have been linked to health issues such as reproductive problems and cancer.
+Plastics often contain additives like bisphenol A (BPA) and phthalates, which are known to interfere with hormonal systems causing endocrine disruption.
+This has been linked to toxic effects on health such as reproductive problems, cancer and even breast milk.

-These chemicals can leach into surrounding environments and may even make their way into human tissues when microplastics are ingested or inhaled.
+These chemicals from polymers can leach into surrounding environments and may even make their way into human tissues when microplastics are ingested or inhaled.

 Inflammatory and immune system responses:

 Microplastics don’t just sit idly in the body.
 When inhaled or ingested, they may trigger immune responses, much like any foreign substance.
-This can lead to inflammation in tissues like the lungs or intestines, which could potentially contribute to chronic conditions such as cardiovascular disease, respiratory issues, and possibly even cancer.
-In one notable study published in Nature Medicine, researchers raised concerns about microplastics causing inflammation and oxidative stress in human cells, which are known precursors to a range of diseases.
+This can lead to inflammation from contaminants in tissues like the lungs or intestines, which could potentially contribute to chronic conditions such as cardiovascular disease, respiratory issues, and possibly even cancer.
+In one notable study published in Nature Medicine, researchers raised concerns about microplastics causing toxicology resulting in chronic inflammation and oxidative stress in human cells, which are known precursors to a range of diseases.

 Bioaccumulation and long-term risks:

-Perhaps most unsettling is the fact that microplastics might accumulate in our bodies over time.
+Perhaps most unsettling is the fact that microplastics might accumulate in our bodies over time in high concentrations, for instance our staying for long periods in humans gastrointestinal tract.
 There’s evidence that microplastics can be found in human blood and even the placenta, suggesting that they’re capable of travelling through the bloodstream and reaching sensitive organs.
 The long-term implications of this are still unclear, but scientists are increasingly concerned that microplastics may contribute to a range of chronic health conditions.

 Image by Canva